 Relief for Gout

-by eating them or drinking the juice daily.
+By eating cherries or drinking the juice daily.

 We recommend using pure black-cherry juice diluted with an equal amount of water.

-Those who have followed this diet faithfully have all gotten results, some within 48 to 72 hours, and some within a week, depending on the severity.
+Those who have followed this diet faithfully have all gotten results.

 Getting the Most